-The pedestrian target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of 5 km/h +0/-0.4 km/h, starting not before the functional part of the test has started.
+The pedestrian target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of 5 km/h $\pm$ 0/-0.4 km/h, starting not before the functional part of the test has started.
 The pedestrian target's positioning shall be coordinated with the subject vehicle in such a way that the impact point of the pedestrian target on the front of the subject vehicle is on the longitudinal centreline of the subject vehicle with a tolerance of not more than 0.1 m if the subject vehicle would remain at the prescribed test speed throughout the functional part of the test and does not brake

-Tests shall be conducted with a vehicle travelling at the following speeds, with a tolerance of +/-2 km/h for all tests:
+Tests shall be conducted with a vehicle travelling at the following speeds, with a tolerance of +/- 2 km/h for all tests, but not beyond the range specified in paragraph 5.2.2.3.,:

 - (a) 20 km/h

 - (b) Maximum required collision avoidance speed, and

-- (c) Either:
+- (c) Either

-(i) Maximum required impact avoidance speed as shown in paragraph 5.2.2.4., + 8 km/h (e.g. for a vehicle derived from M1/N1, the test shall be conducted at 34 km/h), or for respectively M_2 , M_3 , N_2 and N_3 categories.
-The technical service may test any other speeds listed in the table in paragraph 5.2.2.4. and within the prescribed speed range as defined in paragraphs 5.2.2.3.
+- (i) Maximum required impact avoidance speed as shown in paragraph 5.2.2.4., + 8 km/h (e.g. for a vehicle derived from M1/N1, the test shall be conducted at 34 km/h), or

-(ii) maximum design speed,
+- (ii) maximum design speed,